xh646-alt/M6_APO_codes/README.md

 ## Implemetation

-Data Upload.
+Upload the Data;

-Running Main.m: By executing Main.m, the user will obtain:
+Run Main.m: By executing Main.m, the user will obtain:

 1. I. The main results for M6 per sub-period in the "all_sub_metrics", II.
 The total (global) results for M6 in "all_metrics", III.
 The S&P results with no transaction costs (TCs) in "all", IV.
 The S&P results with TCs in "post_TC_metrics".